vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 ], default_score = "virginica")
 ```

-Exporting this model to a PMML document:
+Converting this model to a PMML document:

 ``` python
 from sklearn2pmml import sklearn2pmml